jnscrtm/CujusQue-Library/README.md

 ## 2. Containers
 Handles problems related to collection of data.
 Many of the names used are unashamedly given due to .NET generic collection library.
 Currently consists of two major classes:
 ### 2.1.
 Universal Container Manipulation (`namespace CQue::Container`)
 Provides methods to deal with containers.
-Not restricted to `CQue` container class(es) as long as the given type satisfies `CQue::Iterable<T>` concept.
+Not restricted to `CQue` container class(es) as long as the given type satisfies `CQue::IterableObjectOf<T, _Val>` or `CQue::Iterable<T>` concept.
 ### 2.2.
 Naive Reference Wrapper of Iterable Objects (`class CQue::IterWrapper<T>`)
-Binds to the iterators of the given iterable object as specified by `Iterable<T>` concept.
+Binds to the iterators of the given iterable object as specified by `CQue::IterableObjectOf<T, _Val>` concept.
 Termed "naive" because it can only wrap around an iterable object whose iterators are convertible to raw pointers. `constexpr`-friendly.
 ### 2.2.
 Contiguous Container (`class CQue::List<T, Allocator>`)
 A contiguous, array-based collection equipped with indexer and some helper methods, e.g. sorting, searching, etc. Due to its nature, `List<T, Allocator>` can only accept objects that are default initializable, copyable, and movable. `Allocator` is defaulted to `std::allocator<T>`. `constexpr`-friendly.
-#### The Simpler Mechanism (`class CQue::SimpleList<T, Allocator>`)
+#### The Simpler Mechanism (`class CQue::SimpleList<T>`)
-Similar to `CQue::List<T, Allocator>` except that `SimpleList<T>` does not use an allocator and instead uses `new[]` and `delete[]` operators directly.
+Similar to `CQue::List<T, Allocator>` except that `CQue::SimpleList<T>` does not use an allocator and instead uses `new[]` and `delete[]` operators directly.
 The type hence implicitly also needs to be default-initializable.
 Recommended for types whose sizes are effectifely fixed and which have no dynamic allocation involved, otherwise unrecommended as some things may lead to undefined behaviours or even fatal errors.